 Android Wear User Data Forensic Image Examination

-Therefore, a very minute part of the complete data can be captured from the device, which actually resides on the smartphone.
-This is because; the device was synced with the phone and received all possible app notification alerts that were compatible with it (WhatsApp, Gmail, Facebook, etc.).
+Therefore, a very minute part of the complete data can be captured from the device.
+Which actually resides on the smartphone.
+This is because; the device was synced with the phone and received all possible app notification alerts.
+That was compatible with it (WhatsApp, Gmail, Facebook, etc.).

 System